aneoconsulting/ArmoniK/README.md

 # ArmoniK deployment

-All instructions to build, deploy and test ArmoniK software on Linux are described in [ArmoniK deployment](https://aneoconsulting.github.io/ArmoniK/installation)
+All instructions to build, deploy and test ArmoniK software are described in [ArmoniK deployment](https://aneoconsulting.github.io/ArmoniK/installation)

 # How to run ArmoniK.Samples